Finnair: Subsidiary airlines (1990s–2000s)

 In 1997, the subsidiaries Kar-Air and Finnaviation became wholly owned by Finnair and were integrated into the mainline operations.
 On 25 September 1997, the company's official name was changed to Finnair Oyj.

 In 1999, Finnair joined the Oneworld airline alliance.
 In 2001, Finnair reused the name "Aero" when establishing Aero Airlines, a subsidiary airline based in Tallinn, Estonia.

 In 2003, Finnair acquired ownership of the Swedish low-cost airline, FlyNordic, which operated mainly within Scandinavia.
 In 2007, Finnair sold all its shares in FlyNordic to Norwegian Air Shuttle.
 As part of the transaction, Finnair acquired 4.8% of the latter company, becoming its third largest shareholder.
 Finnair later sold their shares in 2013.

 On 8 March 2007, Finnair became the first airline to order the Airbus A350 XWB aircraft, placing an order for 11 Airbus A350 XWB (plus 8 options), with delivery started in 2015.

 Labour disputes and restructuring (2006–present)

 Finnair has suffered from many labour disputes in this period, resulting from cost-cutting measures prompted by competition from budget airlines.

 On 1 December 2011, Finnair transferred its baggage and apron services to Swissport International as per a five-year agreement signed on 7 November 2011.

 As of 2022, it transported about 2.9 million passengers, a substantial decrease from 2019 as COVID-19 pandemic shut down airports and airlines due to travel restrictions.
 At the end of 2022, the airline employed 5,325 people on average.
+From 2022 onwards, the Russian airspace closure resulting from the Russian invasion of Ukraine has forced Finnair to suspend some services to Asia.

+In March 2023, Finnair announced it would terminate domestic flights from both Tampere and Turku to Helsinki in favour of coach service due to low demand and the short distance.